patrik-cihal/newtons-fractal/readme.md

 User can then press arrows to decrease/increase the number of iterations applied to each pixel or shift roots of the function using mouse.

-## what have I learned:
-1. Managing time when dealing with longer projects
-2. Complex numbers
-3. Newton's method, fractal